DarlanNoetzold/JVMParamsCompare/README.md

 git clone https://github.com/DarlanNoetzold/JVMParamsCompare
 ```
 ### 2. Navigate to the Project Directory
 Change directory to the cloned repository and Compile the project.

-mvn package -Dmaven.test.skip
+mvn clean install

+OBS.: Run the maven command just if you have the rabbitmq and the postgres up.
+If not, just use the .jar already compiled in the /target folder of this repository.

 ### 3. Build the Docker Images
 Use the Docker Compose file to build the Docker images for each application scenario.